Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Graphs with Small Ribbon Radius

-We can now turn $Q$ into a planarized ribbon at $c$ as follows.
-If $Q$ reverses at some dummy-vertex, then we simply omit the twice-visited edge-segment $e_1$ from $Q$ and retain a ribbon-walk.
-Since $Q$ now does not turn and goes straight at dummy vertices, it must begin and end with edge-segments of $e$ and $e'$.
-To $Q$, we attach the part-edges of $e$ and $e'$ that are possibly not visited; we argued in Claim \ref{claim: planarized crossing within ball r_c + alpha} these are also within $\mathcal{B}(c,r_c+\alpha)$.
-This gives a $G$-respecting walk within $\mathcal{B}(c,r_c+\alpha)$ that begins and ends with the planarizations of $e$ and $e'$, hence a planarized ribbon as desired. \end{proof}
+From \Cref{claim: planarized crossing within ball r_c + alpha,lemma: ribbon-loop}, we can obtain a ribbon at $c$ as follows.
+If the ribbon-loop $Q$ (from \Cref{lemma: ribbon-loop}) reverses at some dummy vertex, then we simply omit the twice-visited edge-segment.
+Since $Q$ now does not turn and goes straight at dummy vertices, it must begin and end with edge-segments of $e_1$ and $e_2$.
+To $Q$, we attach the part-edges of $e_1$ and $e_2$ that are possibly not visited (these are within $\mathcal{B}(c,r_c+\alpha)$ by \Cref{claim: planarized crossing within ball r_c + alpha}).
+This gives a $G$-respecting walk within $\mathcal{B}(c,r_c+\alpha)$ from which a ribbon can be obtained. \end{proof}